Izelscorner/BowlingChallenge/readme.md

 ## Installation

-Make a git pull request it's a simple  javascript html project, it doesn't require to be under web server.
+You can clone it to your desktop it's a simple javascript html project, it doesn't require to be under web server.

 ## Usage